-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its accompanying regulations, which encompass the Privacy Rule and the Security Rule, along with the Health Information Technology for Economic and Clinical Health (HITECH) Act, oversee the manner in which specific health information is collected, maintained, used, and disclosed.
-The Privacy Rule sets forth a series of precautions applicable to specific categories of health information referred to as Protected Health Information (PHI).
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its accompanying regulations, which include the HIPAA Privacy Rule, the Security Rule and the Health Information Technology for Economic and Clinical Health (HITECH) Act, govern the manner in which specific health information is collected, maintained, used, and disclosed.
+The Privacy Rule establishes national standards to protect individuals’ medical records and other individually identifiable health information collectively defined as Protected Health Information (PHI).

-This rule was created to provide a national minimum level of protection for PHI.
-The HIPAA Privacy Rule affects research and researchers when either:
+The HIPAA Privacy Rule applies to research and researchers when either:

 - research creates or generates PHI, or

 - research requires access to and/or use of PHI.

 A researcher may access or use PHI for research purposes, particularly within the context of the HIPAA regulations.
 Each of these methods has specific requirements and considerations:

 - researchers can obtain signed HIPAA Research Authorization from research participants

 - researchers may seek a full or partial waiver of research authorization or an alteration of research authorization

 - researchers can use a limited data set, which contains a subset of PHI with direct identifiers removed

 - researchers may use data that has been de-identified in accordance with HIPAA regulations